 - They tend to be great mothers, having had the experience!

 Note: It is important to keep an eye on older hens so they’re not pecked by the younger, feistier girls.
-You may also need to lower their roost and provide a little extra warmth and comfort.
+You may also need to lower their roost for easier access and provide a little extra warmth and comfort.

-2. Another option is to cook your chickens as meat chickens.
+2. Another option is to use your chickens as meat chickens instead of egg-layers.

-Year-old hens usually aren’t tender enough to roast and older hens tend to have tough meat so we are talking about a lot of chicken stew.
+Year-old hens usually aren’t tender enough to roast and older hens tend to have tough meat, so if you choose to go this route, prepare for a lot of chicken stew.